rfitzus/LabelsForPOs/README.md

 }
 ```

 We must now set both the UD Menu Customization as the default menu as well as the BAQ Report Customization.
 In Menu Maintenance change the Customization tab to your customization you created.
-You must close out of Epicor and Log back in for the changes to take place.
+You must close out and log back in for the changes to take place.

 ![](images/04-LabelPOReceipts_73.png)